 Texting is convenient if you want to send short messages or instructions but when using it for discussions we lose our ability to read the other person.
 We don’t hear the inflections, tone; we don’t see facial expressions.

-With the increase usage of smartphones we are also seeing an increase in loneliness.
+With the increased usage of smartphones, we are also seeing an increase in loneliness.

 Smartphones and sleep effects

 How many of us have fallen asleep while holding a smartphone?
 I know I have.
 Newer smartphones have changed their lighting effects in response to the implications of blue lights effect on sleep quality.
 I set my phone for night mode between sunset and sunrise in hopes of improving sleep quality.

 Losing focus at work

 I’ve changed my work email habits to check my email at 2 hr intervals.
 This allows me to focus specific tasks and get into a productive workflow.
 Using my email interval usage as an example, I plan on using my smartphone in the same way.